Link rot: Prevalence

+A 2013 study found that 49% of links in U.S. Supreme Court opinions are dead.

+A 2023 study looking at United States COVID-19 dashboards found that 23% of the state dashboards available in February 2021 were no longer available at the previous URLs in April 2023.

+Pew Research found that, in 2023, 38% of pages from 2013 went missing.
+Also, in 2023, 54% of English Wikipedia articles had a dead link in the 'references' section and 23% of news articles linked to a dead URL.

 Causes

-Link rot can result from several occurrences.
+Link rot can result for several reasons.
 A target web page may be removed.
 The server that hosts the target page could fail, be removed from service, or relocate to a new domain name.
+As far back as 1999, it was noted that with the amount of material that can be stored on a hard drive, "a single disk failure could be like the burning of the library at Alexandria."
 A domain name's registration may lapse or be transferred to another party.
 Some causes will result in the link failing to find any target and returning an error such as HTTP 404.
-Other causes will cause a link to target content other than what was intended by the link's author.
+Other causes will cause a link to target content other than that which was intended by the link's author.

 Other reasons for broken links include: